 Industrial refrigeration systems that use ammonia may require some special planning to help mitigate the potential health and safety hazards.
 The biggest risk that may occur is an ammonia leak, which is both a health and safety hazard.
 The most common health concerns with ammonia are skin burns and difficulty breathing, as well as death only in the rarest cases.
 Leaks most commonly occur during the unloading and loading of ammonia; however, careful and considerate design and diligent training of employees can go a long way towards preventing these leaks.

-It is worthy mention that ammonia also has the benefit of typically being able to use smaller refrigerant piping than other refrigerants, so despite requiring specific materials there may be a cost savings for the material.
+It is worth mention that ammonia also has the benefit of typically being able to use smaller refrigerant piping than other refrigerants, so despite requiring specific materials there may be cost savings for the material.